Recherchez sur le site

 • Specialty – Biomedical Technologies and Health Territories (TBTS)

-• To develop skills in design, organization, use and maintenance of medical platforms serving the patients' interests;
+• Develop skills in the design, organization, operation and maintenance of medical technical platforms, in the service of patients.

-• to develop skills in integrating innovative processes, both on the scale of particular medical devices and equipment, and on that of the health-care system as a whole in each health territory defined;
+• Develop skills in the integration of innovative processes, both on the scale of the medical device and that of the healthcare system within healthcare regions.

 Contact and documentation